 Drug Diversion Program in Tasmania

-The offender must consent both to being assessed and to also to take part in the program.
-The main aim of the program is to break the drug/crime cycle by putting in place treatment and rehabilitation programs for drug using offenders.
+A person will only be assessed for a DTO if they consent to this.
+The main aim of the program is to break the drug/crime cycle by putting in place treatment and rehabilitation programs for drug-related offending.
 Treatment options can include residential rehabilitation, detox, individual and/or group counselling, programs and intensive case management.

 Principal goals of the program